AHRI On the Issues

 Effective “hands–on” learning programs are critical to helping students understand the knowledge behind technology and its application to real–world environments and situations.
 Every student should have access to programs that integrate rigorous curriculum and learning criteria with real–world scenarios.
 High–quality programs also incorporate career development and work–based learning, including internships and apprenticeship programs.

 Installation and Permitting Compliance

-AHRI relies on a close relationship with HVACR industry partners, such as the contractors and technicians who install and service products.
+AHRI relies on a close relationship with HVACR industry partners, such as the contractors and technicians who install and service AHRI members’ products.
 This important relationship helps to ensure that the equipment is properly designed or selected, installed, and serviced to maximize efficiency and effectiveness.
-If not properly installed, HVACR and water heating equipment, including cutting-edge energy-efficient technologies, will not provide important energy-saving benefits and will undermine our national energy efficiency initiatives.
+If not properly installed, HVAC and water heating equipment, including cutting–edge energy–efficient technologies, will not provide important energy–saving benefits and will undermine our national energy efficiency initiatives and compromise consumer safety.

-AHRI supports policies that promote consumer education programs and incentives for proper installation programs based on the industry-supported, ANSI-recognized HVAC Quality Installation Standards to ensure manufacturer’s recommended minimum installation procedures are followed.
-At the state level, all contractors should be properly licensed and certified to industry consensus best practices, as well as state and local regulations.
-Additionally, AHRI supports building permit compliance at the state and local level for the installation and service of any HVACR or water heating-related product.
+AHRI supports policies that promote consumer education programs and incentives for proper installation programs based on the industry–supported, ANSI–recognized HVAC Quality Installation Standards to ensure manufacturer’s recommended minimum installation procedures are followed.
+At the state level, all contractors must be required to be properly licensed and certified to industry consensus best practices, as well as state and local regulations.
+Additionally, AHRI supports the requirement for building permit compliance at the state and local level for the installation and service of any HVACR or water heating related product.
 Proper permit compliance ensures that any installation or service request follows the proper procedures and regulations for the work to be done.
-Unpermitted work done by unqualified contractors can lead to improper installations, as well as energy loss, increased costs, and compromised occupant safety.
+Unpermitted work done by unqualified contractors can lead to improper installations, as well as the loss of energy and cost savings and compromised occupant safety.